Is Oxygen Flammable?

 Since oxygen is the most common naturally occurring oxidizing agent, it’s generally assumed that everything burns only in the presence of oxygen.
 In other words, people may assume that oxygen is always required for something to burn.

-Another common question related to fire and oxygen is—how do stars and our sun keep burning if there’s no oxygen in space?
+Another common question related to fire and oxygen is this: how do stars and our sun keep burning if there’s no oxygen in space?

 Why Does The Sun Keep Burning Without Oxygen?